 If you’re having trouble finding this folder, open Worldographer and go to the “Tools” menu and pick the “Show Configuration Folder” menu item.
 A dialog will appear and show you the path & folder name it is expecting.

 Features need only a default size.
-So an icon can simply be named “stealth_bomber–85.png”.
-And if you’ve sized the icon so 300 pixels is about the width of a hex/square in your grid, you don’t even need to add that.
-It will autosize it based on that 300 pixel size.
+Ex: “stealth_bomber–85.png”.
+And if you’ve sized the icon so based on 300 pixels as the width of a hex/square in your grid, you don’t need the size.
+It will auto-size it based on that 300 pixel size.
 So if the image is 270 pixels across, its width will be 90% of a hex/square.
 The height will be kept proportional.
 So if that same image’s height is 240 pixels, it will be about 80% of the hex/square’s height.
-If your feature is a building add a “building” folder in the features folder and place the buildings there or in subfolders there.
-Likewise if the feature is a battlemat icon (door, chest, altar, etc.) place it in a “battlemat” folder in the features folder or a subfolder or it.
+If your feature is a building add a “structure” folder in the features folder and subfolders as desired.
+Likewise if the feature is a battlemat icon (door, chest, altar, etc.) create a “battlemat” folder or subfolders of it.

-Note: If you’re using our pre-created Alternate Classic Expanded set (only the expanded set for now) it has a “altclassic.wxx” file in the zip file which is a Worldographer configuration with all the Alternate Classic and Alternate Classic Expanded terrain and feature icons pre-configured.
+Note: If you’re using our pre-created Alternate Classic Expanded set it has a “altclassic.wxx” file in the zip file which is a Worldographer configuration with all the Alternate Classic and Expanded terrain and feature icons pre-configured.
 Open Worldographer, go to the File Menu and choose “Load Configuration” then choose that altclassic.wxx file.
 Next make your map and it will have all the alternate classic icons pre-set.
 You can also do this with an existing map by loading the map first, then loading the configuration file and the icons will change to the Alternate Classic & Expanded icons.
-This was done because these icons mostly replace default icons and it is a bit cumbersome to configure the icon for each of 200 or so icons.
+We created this file because these icons mostly replace default icons and it is a bit cumbersome to configure the icon for each of 200 or so icons.